-We recommend a minimum of 6 months training and preparation for the race.
+We recommend a minimum of six months training and preparation for the race.
 The best way to start is to find your nearest canoe club - preferably one that has people who know the race.
 You can find canoe clubs through the British Canoe Union website whose web address is on the Links page.
 If you have specific questions, please contact us.
-You will find further information on training in the Race Information section of this website.
+You will find further information on training in the Paddlers Information - Training Advice section of this website.

 We warmly welcome paddlers from overseas so if you need advice or assistance concerning the race, please contact us.